A Canadian spin studio followed public health guidelines. But 61 people still caught the coronavirus.

 People should also avoid “classes where you’ve got that kind of yelling or coaching over music.”

-She declined to use the term “superspreader” to describe the event, but said it is a “very large outbreak.”
+She declined to use the term “superspreader” to describe the event but said it is a “very large outbreak.”

 “It is concerning that it is extended beyond the initial cases who were related to the classes but gone into of course their household contacts and other contacts,” she said.
 “We continue to look at what does it mean, what do we need to understand about exercise classes?”